executablebooks/mdformat/docs/users/style.md

 Mdformat makes sure to only change style, not content.
 Once converted to HTML and rendered on screen, formatted Markdown should yield a result that is visually identical to the unformatted document.
+Mdformat CLI includes a safety check that will error and refuse to apply changes to a file if Markdown AST is not equal before and after formatting.

 ## Headings